History & Democracy Virtual Summit

 With its vast geographical reach and high degree of public trust, the history sector is uniquely positioned to support a thriving democracy.
 But the field has largely been an untapped partner in this effort.
 Now, more than ever, there is an urgent need to leverage and expand the vital role history organizations play in democracy and civic life—both by advancing essential historical knowledge and skills and also by strengthening civic participation, bridging divides, and addressing contemporary challenges.
 In America’s 250th anniversary year, this two-day virtual summit will offer inspiration, case studies, and connections from within and beyond the history sector to enhance organizational capacity to repair and fortify American civic culture.

-This event is made possible with support from the Virginia Museum of History & Culture and National Constitution Center.
+This event is made possible with support from the Virginia Museum of History & Culture, the National Constitution Center, and the Pennsylvania Historical and Museum Commission.

 Pricing